ryan-tao-ic/ece1724_react_project/README.md

 3. **Updating Your Profile**
    - Click "Edit Profile" to make changes
-   - Fill in required fields
+   - Fill in the required fields
    - Use the rich text editor for your bio
    - AI Enhancement Features:
      - Click "Enhance Bio" to improve your bio with AI assistance
      - Click "Make Professional" to get a more professional tone
-     - Both features are powered by deepseek AI
+     - Both features are powered by Deepseek AI
      - The enhanced content will be automatically updated in the editor
    - Click "Update Profile" to save changes